rchipka/symmetric/README.md

  * No learning curve: Absolutely no framework or API has to be learned.
  * Enhanced security: Globally encrypted values, guaranteed codepath execution.
  * Legacy support: *All* next-generation javascript features in *any browser*, forever.
- * Scalability/Redudancy: Servers can automatically handle any particular code path and can jump between servers as needed.
+ * Scalability/Redudancy: Servers can jump between code paths as needed.
  * Reliability: Advanced error handling, resolving, inspection, and resiliency.
  * Efficiency: Clients only get the code they *need*, servers only run the code they *have to.*
  * SEO/Accessibility: Seamlessly enables web apps to be navigated like static web pages.